TheMuppet/DAYO/README.md

 Use _/bet_ in any channel to place your bet on what you think will be the perfect matches for this season.
 You can only place one bet per season, so choose wisely.
-The order of your matches is not relevant, but you must write _Man.Women_ per match to successfully submit it.
+The order of your matches is not relevant, but you must write _Man.Woman_ per match to successfully submit it.

 Example: